AlecAivazis/graphql-over-kafka/_sources/intro/installation.txt

 processes by hand.
 Since we do not  yet support the first option, OSX users need to install these two packages by hand using MacPorts or homebrew.

-Once consul and rabbitmq are installed, they can be run in background processes with the following command in the terminal
+Once consul and rabbitmq are installed, they can be run in their own terminals with the following commands:

 .. code-block:: bash

-    $ consul agent -server -bootstrap -data-dir /tmp/data -ui &
+    $ consul agent -server -bootstrap -data-dir /tmp/data -ui
-    $ rabbitmq-server &
+    $ rabbitmq-server

 Notes